 When is the deadline for Paper proposals?

-3 December 2018.
-Workshop Directors can access all submitted proposals and you will be notified of the Directors' decision by mid-January.
+2 December 2019.
+Workshop Directors can access all submitted proposals to start selecting the Papers and you will be notified of the Directors' decision by mid-January 2020.
 Papers sent directly to Workshop Directors will not be considered.

 Any further questions?